cerrigham/talent-academy-backend-java/data-structures/README.md

 ### Lists

-[Lists](https://www.udemy.com/course/java-tutorial/learn/lecture/161106) are the simplest way to store groups of objects.
+[Lists](https://www.udemy.com/course/java-tutorial/learn/lecture/161106) are the simplest way to sharedResource groups of objects.

 ### Sets